Xmick01/Active-Directory-Project/README.md

 # Active-Directory-lab

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The Active Directory lab provides a controlled environment to explore and practice Active Directory configurations without disrupting real-world systems.
+The focus is to understand Active Directory concepts like user, administrator, group management, organizational unit (OU) structures, group policies, and domain trust relationships.
+The lab also encourages users to explore features, troubleshoot issues, networking, DNS integration and to get comfortable with virtual machines like VirtualBox.
+This lab helps users become proficient in managing directory services.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]